MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ---
 title: Draft an email message within Copilot for Sales app
-description: Generate an email reply with pre-defined categories or custom prompt using Copilot for Sales's AI to save time and effort. ms.date: 02/06/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to generate an email reply with predefined categories or custom prompt using Copilot for Sales's AI to save time and effort. ms.date: 02/06/2024 ms.topic: article ms.service: microsoft-sales-copilot